-2.2 Conversion of Grand Stock Options.
-Subject to the provisions of this
+$2.2\,$ Conversion of Grand Stock Options.
+Subject to the provisions of this Plan of Merger:

 2.2.1 Definition of Grand Stock Options.
 For purposes of this Plan of Merger, "Grand Stock Options" shall mean all outstanding options to purchase shares of Grand Common Stock which were granted pursuant to the Grand Bank Financial Corporation 1988 Stock Option Plan or the Grand Bank Financial Corporation Stock Option Plan of 1997.